 Driverless AI Python Scoring Pipeline is implemented as a Python whl file.
 While this allows for a single process scoring engine, the scoring service is generally implemented as a client/server architecture and supports interfaces for TCP and HTTP.
 When running the Python Scoring Pipeline:

-HTTP is easy and is supported by virtually any language.
+HTTP is supported by virtually any language.
 HTTP supports RESTful calls via curl, wget, or supported packages in various scripting languages.

 TCP is a bit more complex, though faster.
 TCP also requires Thrift, which currently does not handle NAs.

 The MOJO Scoring Pipeline is flexible and is faster than the Python Scoring Pipeline, but it requires a bit more coding.
 The MOJO Scoring Pipeline is available as either a Java runtime or a C++ runtime (with R and Python wrappers).